Christina of Lorraine: Grand Duke Cosimo II

-Christina's husband died in early 1609, shortly after her son had wed.
-Grand Duke Cosimo II was only 19 when he assumed power, and Christina remained a dominant force at the court.
+Christina's husband died in early 1609, shortly after their son had wed.Cosimo II was only 19 when he assumed power, and Christina remained a dominant force at the court.
 In 1610 the Venetian ambassador Giacomo Vendramin wrote home: "the grand duchess wants thus to govern everything absolutely, without any thought to the reputation and the benefit of her son".
 Christina was keen to bolster the dynastic claim of the Medici, and commissioned a biography of the first grand duke and her father-in-law Cosimo I. She also commissioned engravings by Jacques Callot to showcase the life of her late husband Ferdinando I.

 Co-Regency of Tuscany

 Her son Cosimo II died in February 1621, leaving his ten-year-old son Ferdinando II as grand duke.
 Christina and her daughter-in-law, Maria Maddalena of Austria, acted as regents until the boy came of age.
 Their regency is known as the Tutrici.
-Little is known about the relationship of the two women, though they coexisted at court.
+Little is known about the relationship between the two women, though they coexisted at court.
 Maria Maddalena took on the public political role by taking the seat in the primo luogo.
 Christina took charge of engaging with the Florentine religious establishment.
 Maria Maddalena assumed the title of archduchess.
 Christina became known as the Dowager Grand Duchess, and sent Ferdinando II on a tour of Europe in 1627.
 Maria Maddalena died in November 1631, shortly after her son Ferdinando II had formally assumed the position of grand duke.

 Maria Maddalena' brother was the Holy Roman Emperor Ferdinand II and she supported his anti-Protestant politics.
 Together with her brother she supported the militant wing of the Jesuits, with their Counter-Reformation ideology.
 Contemporary sources did not pass judgement on the quality of the co-regency, but focused on detailing the daily going-on at court.
-The 18th Century historian Jacopo Riguccio Galluzzi remarked on the co-regency "everything started to decline from the moment of Cosimo II' death".
+The historian Jacopo Riguccio Galluzzi remarked about the co-regency: "everything started to decline from the moment of Cosimo II's death".
 Galluzzi criticised that in the co-regency religious men were allowed to enter administrative ranks in the Tuscan government.
 Galluzzi also lamented that both women continued to influence Ferdinando II after he had come of age.
 Angelo Solerti, an important source on the Florentine court lamented that "the Jesuits acted as if they were in charge".
 The co-regents did abolish a century old law in 1623 to allow patricians to participate in the government of Florence.
 As a consequence patricians started to occupy positions in a range of institutions of the Medici government and in the civil service.
 This move was intended to weaken the power of the Roman aristocrats in Florentine government.
 This strategy was continued by Ferdinando II.

-Christina of Lorraine died at the Medici villa in Castello, aged 72, in December 1636.
+Christina died at the Medici villa in Castello, aged 72, in December 1636.